 - There will be an ethos of aspirational but supportive expectations.
 The teacher will regularly praise students for their achievements and efforts during the lessons providing regular verbal feedback.
 The use the House Points will form part of the praise and will be applied consistently and fairly. - The teacher will provide high quality written feedback to all students so that they know their strengths and the next steps required to further improve.
 The feedback and marking will be in line with the school and department's feedback and marking policy and for BTEC students in line with BTEC regulations. - The way learning is presented must support students' cognitive load (this includes use of fonts, colours and taking into consideration dual coding).
-Consideration must also be given to specific guidance on strategies for our SEN students. - The teacher will create an ethos where all students feel confident to ask questions and is non judgemental when students provide incorrect responses. - The teacher will make lessons and resources available on TEAMS / DWHS Learning Resources so that students can review their learning or if absent catch up with work missed. - The teacher will apply the school behaviour for learning policy consistently and fairly. - Classroom displays will provide a supportive learning environment for all students.
+Consideration must also be given to specific guidance on strategies for our SEN students. - The teacher will create an ethos where all students feel confident to ask questions and is non judgemental when students provide incorrect responses. - The teacher will regularly signpost to students where learning resources are located within DWHS Learning Resources / TEAMS so that students can review and extend their learning independently. - The teacher will apply the school behaviour for learning policy consistently and fairly. - Classroom displays will provide a supportive learning environment for all students.